-• It is estimated that the country's existing power generation capacity will be insufficient to meet the rising national maximum demand by 2007-2012.
-Energy efficiency is integral to Eskom's Demand Side Management programme, which is intended to reduce the level of load growth by a cumulative value of 4255 MW by 2025, equivalent to a saving of a six unit coal-fired power station.
-Efforts will be made to give Eskom responsibility for meeting a portion of the target set out in this strategy through its annual shareholder compact.
+• It has been shown that the country's existing power generation capacity is insufficient to meet the rising national maximum demand between 2008 and 2012.
+Energy efficiency is integral to managing the shortage in electricity.
+Efforts will be made to give utilities responsibility for meeting a portion of the target set out in this strategy through its annual shareholder compacts.